CSC207-2024F-UofT/FizzBuzz/README.md

 but your local copy doesn't know about the change yet.

 - [ ] In IntelliJ, you can either click the `Git` menu and choose `Pull...`, or you can run `git pull` from the Terminal tab.
-Once you have done the pull, you should see that commit show up in your local repository.
+Once you have done the pull, you should see the commit show up in your local repository.

 Let's move on to a couple more small programming challenges for you to try out, which are similar to Fizz Buzz.